-3) Then explain the role of Timekeeper and the times on the programme and show the audience the cards.
+3) Explain the role of the Timekeeper and the times on the programme and show the audience the cards.

 4) Each time you are finished speaking, shake the toastmasters hand and pass back ownership of the stage before returning to your seat.

-5) Keep a running record of meeting progress and a specific record of the times for each table topics speaker – with their names and subjects.
+5) Keep a running record as the meeting progresses and a specific record of the times for each table topics speaker – with their names and subjects.

 6) When called by the Toastmaster, briefly announce the names, subjects and times for the table topics speakers.
 This is an important opportunity to remind club members (new and old) of people’s names so that they can vote for their favourite speaker.